COMPASS Pathways Targeting “Patient Access” to Synthetic Psilocybin

 Determining the best Psilocybin Dosing Regimen

-The first round of clinical trials are focused on “Dose Finding” which means determining the correct dosing regimen for treating TRD.
+The first round of clinical trials is focused on “Dose Finding” which means determining the correct dosing regimen for treating TRD.
 The clinical trial participants “will be given synthetic psilocybin” in trials designed to determine the best dose of psilocybin–whether 1 mg, 10 mg, or 25 mg – is most effective.

 Here, it’s encouraging to see that the study is measuring the effects of a known amount of a known drug.
 In terms of dosing, the COMPASS studies represent a significant improvement over other microdosing methods which rely on eating magic mushrooms.
 See State of the Art Microdosing.
 Accordingly, at the very least, the formulations created by COMPASS Pathways satisfy an unmet need for microdosing formulations.